-Pest description and crop damage Adults are somewhat smaller than a house fly.
+Pest description and crop damage Adults are somewhat smaller than a house fly and are about 0.2 inch long.
 They have brownish to black wings with dark bands.
 White maggots infest cherries.
 The mature maggot makes a hole in the cherry as it exits.
 In the Northwest, the western cherry fruit fly is known to infest both home grown and commercial cherries.
 Western cherry fruit fly is also found in wild bitter cherry (Prunus emarginata).

 Biology and life history The flies overwinter as pupae in the soil.
 The adult flies emerge from the soil from mid May, about 5 weeks before harvest, until the end of July.
 Peak emergence often coincides with harvest.
 Adults feed on honeydew on leaves and pollen.
 After 7 to 10 days, females lay eggs under the skin of the fruit.
 The eggs hatch, and the larvae burrow toward the pit of the fruit.
 There they feed for 10 to 21 days before boring out and dropping to the ground to pupate.
 There is one generation per year.
 Adults emerge early the following season.
 A few pupae of western cherry fruit fly may remain in soil as long as 3 years.